JeffreyChix/edgetx-lua-gen/README.md

 ## Manifest

-The generator maintains a `manifest.json` at the root of this repo.
+The generator maintains a `manifest.json` in the [edgetx-stubs](https://github.com/JeffreyChix/edgetx-stubs) repo.
 The VS Code extension uses it to silently detect when stubs need updating — without re-downloading everything every time.

 ```json
 {